18F/18f.gsa.gov/_posts/2016-05-13-how-18f-handles-information-security-and-third-party-applications.md

 didn’t expose any sensitive or private data, and appreciate the Inspector General’s efforts to help keep GSA efficient, effective, and accountable.

+*Editors note:* This post was updated on 2016-05-13 at 7pm Eastern Daylight Time.